- Who are the open courses for?

 - Can I join a course that is already underway?

 For most courses, we can continue to accept new learners up to approximately three weeks after the start of the course.
 This can vary according to the language and level of course, and is subject to places still being available.
 We cannot normally offer a reduction in the fee for people who join a course late.
 For the two-term courses (autumn and spring), it is also sometimes possible to join a course at their natural mid-point during the Christmas vacation.
 This will be assessed on a course by course basis.
-Alternatively, you could apply for one of 10 week Taster courses that start in January.
+Alternatively, you could apply for one of 10-week taster courses that start in January/February.
 Please enquire with the Open Courses Coordinator for details.

 - What happens if I miss a class?